 Virginia was born between 1842-1855 per census records.

-1870 - 25 yrs - born about 1845I think the Virginia mentioned in the memoir is the wife of John T Demyers, my 2nd great grandmother Alice Demyers Overton Usher's brother.
+1870 - 25 yrs - born about 1845I think the Virginia mentioned in the memoir was the wife of John T Demyers, the brother of my 2nd great grandmother Alice Demyers Overton Usher.
 In the 1880 census for Copiah County, Mississippi, Hardenia Williams is in the household of her daughter's family.
 Virginia's death certificate confirms her mother's name was Ardenia Williams.
 Virginia died 17 Aug 1930, buried in the Lucky Hit Cemetery.

 1880 - 25 yrs - born about 1855